thekevinli/unifusion/README.md

-# UniFusion: A Unified Encoder for Zero-shot Multi-reference Text-to-Image Generation
+# UniFusion: Vision-Language Model as Unified Encoder for Image Generation

 This is the repository that contains source code for [our project website](http://thekevinli.github.io/unifusion/).